 As you know, a chain is an essential part of each and every bike, which is why it requires frequent checkups and extra care.
 So, if you’re unable to fix the loose chain, my writing on how to tighten a bike chain will definitely help you complete the task within no time.

-Lastly, I want to say if you take good care of your bike and every little part of it, your vehicle will last a bit longer; I’m pretty sure as eggs is eggs!
+Lastly, I want to say if you take good care of your bike and every little part of it, your vehicle will last a bit longer; I’m pretty sure as eggs are eggs!